Student Highlights and Alumni

 In addition to balancing work and families, many of the students in the accelerated cohort have also engaged in activities like research and community engagement.
-Read below to learn more about some of the highlighted activities of students in the Liberal Studies Accelerated leadership Cohort.
+Read below to learn more about some of the highlighted activities of students and Faculty in the Integrative Studies Accelerated leadership Cohort.

 If you need to update your current information in the Alumni Directory, please e-mail Kate VanDerKolk at email@example.com.
 Thank you.